 Pennington County presently receives funding from the following sources: Intergovernmental Revenue, Charges for Goods and Services, and Miscellaneous Revenue.
 Pennington County has committed funds to those County Secondary and Off System Projects (SDDOT) listed within this TIP.
-Pennington County's local match of \$138,000 for 2006, shall be derived from the Pennington County Road and Bridge Fund and the County's local match of \$75,000 for 2009 will come from County Unobligated Reserves.
-The Pennington County Five-Year Construction Program for 2006-2010 and 2012-2014 are included on page 33.
+The Pennington County Five-Year Construction Program for 2006-2010 and 2012-2014 are included on page 28.

 Meade County presently receives funding from the following sources: Intergovernmental Revenue, Charges for Goods and Services, and Miscellaneous Revenue.
-Meade County has committed funds to those street improvements listed within this TIP and the funding shall be derived from the Meade County Road and Bridge Fund.
-Meade County's 2006 Construction Program is included on Page 32.
+Meade County has not submitted any information.

-Figure 3 identifies the South Dakota Department of Transportation's Comparison of Estimated Funding for Fiscal Years 2006, 2007 and 2008 by project category.
+Figure 2 identifies the South Dakota Department of Transportation's Comparison of Estimated Funding for Fiscal Years 2007, 2008 and 2009 by project category.
 Figure 4 provides a graphical representation of the estimated funding versus available program funding for the Rapid City Metropolitan Organization Projects.